15 February 2016, Mumbai attack hotel lawsuit settled; trends RE: jurisdiction and liabilities demonstrated February 16, 2016

 On 21 January 2016, DNA India news reported that the Taj Mahal Palace Hotel (owned by Indian Hotels Company Ltd, which is owned by the Tata Group,) had settled a lawsuit filed against it by British citizen Will Pike who was permanently injured during the 2008 Mumbai terror attacks.
 The settlement outcome was not disclosed to the public.

 Mr. Pike and his girlfriend had barricaded themselves in room 316 during the attack, but the fire started by the terrorists threatened to asphyxiate them, so they fashioned makeshift ropes out of towels, curtains, and bed sheets to lower themselves down the side of the building.
-Mr. Pike’s girlfriend made a successful descent, but the riggings did not hold for Mr. Pike, and he fell 50-60 feet.
-His injuries left him paralyzed below the waist.
+Some press reports say Mr. Pike’s girlfriend made a successful descent, but the riggings did not hold for Mr. Pike, and he fell 50-60 feet.
+Other reporting says he went first, and the riggings broke.
+Regardless, his injuries left him paralyzed below the waist.

 Upon filing their lawsuit, Pike and his Leigh Day attorneys argued that the Taj Mahal failed to provide adequate security for its guests and staff even after it had been warned that a terror attack might occur.

-The hotel’s attorneys tried to keep the case from being heard in the UK, but in December 2013, the London High Court said that the Taj group had “a good presence” in the UK, and this helped negate the jurisdiction challenge.
-Another factor that helped sink the jurisdiction argument was the opinion of the London court that the Indian courts might take 20 years to settle the case, which was too long a time period for justice to be heard.
+The hotel’s attorneys tried to keep the case from being heard in the UK, but in December 2013, the London High Court said that the Tata Group had “a good presence” in the UK, and this helped negate the jurisdiction challenge.
+Another factor that helped sink the jurisdiction argument was the opinion of the London High Court that the Indian court system might take 20 years to settle the case, which was too long a time period for justice to be heard.

 Of course, there are multiple issues that could keep a foreign court from hearing cases like these such as if the plaintiffs are foreign nationals and the hotel company is being sued on its home turf.
 This was one of many reasons that kept the 2004 Taba Hilton attack case from being heard in the United States.
 The plaintiffs were mostly Russian and Israeli.
 In the current global litigious environment, however, this could change at any time.